Achievable logoAchievable logo

 Atrial fibrillation with ST depression

-VI) WPW syndrome or Wolf-Parkinson-White syndrome or pre-excitation syndrome: Underlying pathology is early depolarization of the ventricular myocardium before normal conduction through the AV node has occurred.
-Early and faster conduction occurs through an accessory pathway called Bundle of Kent that connects the atria to the ventricle.
-It is characterized on ECG by “delta wave” at the onset of the QRS complex.
-Any drug that blocks conduction through normal AV junction, like adenosine, calcium channel blockers and digoxin are contraindicated in WPW syndrome as they will enhance conduction through the Bundle of Kent and precipitate ventricular tachycardia.
+VI) WPW syndrome (Wolff-Parkinson-White syndrome; pre-excitation syndrome): The underlying pathology is early depolarization of the ventricular myocardium before normal conduction through the AV node has occurred.
+Early and faster conduction occurs through an accessory pathway called the Bundle of Kent, which connects the atria to the ventricle.

-VII) Ventricular ectopic beats or VPCs or ventricular premature complexes: They are premature beats that result from abnormal excitation of ventricles.
+VII) Ventricular ectopic beats (VPCs; ventricular premature complexes): These are premature beats that result from abnormal excitation of the ventricles.
 They are typically benign.
-They may be associated with CAD, stimulants like caffeine, pseudoephedrine, AMI etc.
+They may be associated with CAD, stimulants such as caffeine and pseudoephedrine, AMI, etc.

 VPC